OpenCAPI/oc-utils/README.md

 * AD9V3
 * AD9H3

-on System FP5290G2, IC922, S924 with specific firmware (skiboot) and OS kernels.
+on System FP5290G2, IC922, S924 and AC922 with specific firmware (skiboot) and OS kernels.

 Contact your technical support team for more information.